TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Conceptual Design.md

 - temperature sensor to ensure actual temp approximates desired temp
 - reprogrammability to ensure controller meets specifications despite noise of system dynamics

+This can be attained using:
+- digital PID Control implemented using a microcontroller
+- hardware PID Control control implemented using resistors and capacitors

 #### Safety Controls
 Safety Controls will be the controls implemented to meet safety and ethical standards.